-- Balance your ministerial budget in order to control spending and 1. ensure an overall balanced budget for the province of British Colmnbia. - 2.
-Develop our Asian trade export strategy as outlined in Strong Economy, Secure Tomorrow that will include annual ministeriallevel sectoral trade missions. - 3.
-Work with Canada and the BC Business Council to attract major Asian firms to invest in B.C. and locate their North American presence in our province.
+- Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia - Develop our Asian trade export strategy as outlined in Strong Economy, Secure Tomorrow that will include annual ministerial-level sectoral trade missions. - 3.
+Work with Canada and the BC Business Council to attract major Asian firms to invest in B.C. and locate their North American presence in our province. - 4.
+Work with the Ministry of Jobs, Tourism and Skills Training to review the status of current BC Jobs Plan targets for exports and make recommendations to Cabinet on how to accelerate export opportunities. - 5.
+Work with the Ministry of Forests, Lands and Natural Resource Operations as we approach the end of the softwood lumber agreement in 2016 to ensure British Columbia's position is understood and well-represented by Canada in any upcoming negotiations. - 6.
+Work with provincial multicultural organizations to ensure they are connected to and are participating in the activities of the provincial government.